 6 Kyle You know, I, I can't, I can't think of any comparisons of like, something that totally like completely compares to Spartan Is that what you're saying?
 Like a group of people that compare to Spartan or any like the like the gym community trail running like,

-8 Jesse
+8 Jesse ALSO PASTED ELSEWHERE Part of a community powerful where everyone knows your name.
+Oh, well, honestly, I think the community is huge.
+Having like minded people around you having those positive people around you training for the same thing living that life of trying to be better trying to chase finish lines, Congre goals the physical, the kind of the mental health that comes with the actual physical training and being healthy and you know, eating better because you want to perform better and training and exercising and changing your entire lifestyle because you want to be better at the race is going to obviously make you feel all around better.
+And then you know, that mental strength you get from crossing that finish line of something you worked hard and sacrifice for, like those three things are, you know, three fold and huge and it's, it's what I center, my gym around to be honest with you emotional strength, physical strength, mental strength coming from that community, those people around you coming from crossing those finish lines and coming from, you know, following a program and training and all those three things coming together are what's you know, life changing and can what can keep people you know, off of dope or off, whatever, but I've seen it myself.

 1 Eddie, it's kind of like because you have to be like on point Like, you know, you have to you know, if you're gonna do good, you're gonna strategize.
 You know, okay, I'm going to hit this obstacle, and I'm going to try to like get out of this obstacle.
 Fast faster than this.
 Every little split second counts, obviously it does like any other kind of race too, you're not you're not carrying stuff, Like, you know, you can, you can like, you know, be kinda in the back of the pack, you know, what I mean, during a race, but then you got to carry something heavy than that could be your strength and you can like pull forward and, you know, make some ground on people and, just being like that and strategizing is a lot different than road running, which is kind of the same but you would do that like maybe like on the downhills